Robert Brooks (American football)

-Robert Darren Brooks (born June 23, 1970) is a former American football wide receiver who attended University of South Carolina and played for the Green Bay Packers (1992–1998) and the Denver Broncos.
+Robert Darren Brooks (born June 23, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.
+Brooks played in the NFL for the Green Bay Packers (1992–1998) and the Denver Broncos.

-Biography

 Early life

 Brooks started playing football in a pee wee league at the age of six.
 He then moved on to playing at Northside Junior High.
 He played running back until he reached college.
 In his senior year at Greenwood high school, he scored 14 touchdowns and gained over 700 yards.
 He was also a state champion track star in high school.
 He was considered one of the best track athletes in the world after winning the 110 meter high hurdles with a time of 13.9 seconds at the Keebler International Prep Track and Field Invitational in June 1988.

 College career

 Brooks played collegiately for the University of South Carolina (1988–1991).
 He was a fan favorite throughout his college career, Brooks was known for his fluid running and sure hands.
 He was a Freshman All-American in 1988.

 Originally recruited as a running back, Brooks took to the field at wide receiver wearing the jersey number 49 for the Gamecocks.
-During the 1988 season, Brooks, then a freshman, made an exceptional over-the-shoulder one handed catch for a touchdown against the Georgia Bulldogs.
+During the 1988 season, Brooks, then a freshman, made an exceptional over-the-shoulder one-handed catch for a touchdown against the Georgia Bulldogs.